10-Minute Keto Garlic Bread Chaffle Recipe

 Cheesy Garlic Chaffle Step-By-Step

-Step 2: Crack the egg into a small mixing bowl and beat lightly.
-Then, add the shredded mozzarella, parmesan cheese, coconut flour, baking powder, Italian seasoning, and a pinch of salt to the beaten egg.
+Step 2: To make your batter, add the egg, shredded mozzarella, parmesan cheese, coconut flour, baking powder, Italian seasoning, and a pinch of salt in a small bowl.
 Stir to combine all ingredients well using the fork.

 Uncooked chaffle batter on the bottom round hot plates of a Dash mini waffle maker with the lid still open, just prior to cooking into crispy, cheesy garlic chaffles.

-Step 3: Carefully spoon half of the batter onto the bottom waffle plate, spreading it evenly to the edges.
-Close the top plate gently and cook for 3-4 minutes.
+Step 3: Spoon half of the batter onto the bottom waffle plate.
+I use the back of the spoon to spread the batter evenly to the edges.
+Close the lid and cook for 3-4 minutes or until golden brown.

 Hot freshly cooked golden brown crispy chaffle with airy center and outer toasted ridges in an open Dash mini waffle maker next to a blurred background view of an already plated chaffle slice.